mineiros-io/terraform-google-network-subnet/README.md

     }
     ```

-    The object accepts the following attributes:
+    Each `secondary_ip_range` object in the list accepts the following attributes:

     - [**`range_name`**](#attr-subnets-secondary_ip_ranges-range_name): *(**Required** `string`)*<a name="attr-subnets-secondary_ip_ranges-range_name"></a>